 - consulted widely to get input into the development of secondary legislation about the Green Deal and ECO

 - set up a £125 million cashback scheme for householders in England and Wales installing energy efficiency improvements under the Green Deal.

 - set up the Green Deal Home Improvement Fund for householders in England and Wales installing solid wall insulation and/or packages of energy efficiency improvements under the Green Deal.
-The first release proved very popular.
-We’ve made a second release of funds available, open for new applications on 10 December 2014.
+The first and second releases proved very popular.
+A third release of funds opened for new applications on 16 March 2015.

 - created the ECO to help some householders in older properties, and those on benefits or low incomes, who qualify for extra financial assistance

 Setting the right standards